mscdex/node-imap/README.md

 * Support AUTH=CRAM-MD5/AUTH=CRAM_MD5 authentication
 * OR searching ability with () grouping
 * HEADER.FIELDS.NOT capability during FETCH using "!" prefix
-* Allow FETCHing of byte ranges of body TEXTs instead of always the entire body (useful for previews of large messages, etc)
+* Support IMAP keywords (with a workaround for gmail's lack of support for IMAP keywords)
 * Support additional IMAP commands/extensions:
   * APPEND (is this really useful?)
   * GETQUOTA (via QUOTA extension -- http://tools.ietf.org/html/rfc2087)